 My favourite room in the hotel, though, is the library, which marries traditional style with flashes of bold colour.
 You can see from my photos just how stunning this room is and some of my favourite photos from our wedding were taken in this room.

-Luxury accommodation in traditional or contemporary style
+The lodges at Rudding park are some of the luxury accommodation in traditional or contemporary style

 But what of the accommodation itself?
 There are two choices of rooms, a more traditional style in the Ribston Wing or a cool and contemporary look in the Follifoot wing.
 We stayed in the former and found the room to be spotlessly clean, well-appointed and comfortable.
 The bed is both huge and a dream to climb into at the end of a busy day’s eating (more on the food to come soon), with soft fluffy pillows and something which always gets a big tick from me in hotels – a duvet.
 None of this faffing around with blankets and sheets, thank you very much.